DevExpress-Examples/blazor-server-dxgrid-export/Readme.md

 To export information, apply the [ExportMiddleware](./CS/DxDataGridExportingWithReports/Helpers/ExportMiddleware.cs) type to the application request pipeline.
 The **ExportMiddleware** handles requests.
 The response returns the file of the corresponding type.

 The [ExportButtons](./CS/DxDataGridExportingWithReports/Components/ExportButtons.razor) component contains export buttons.
-Each of the export buttons contains an [URI to this project](./CS/DxDataGridExportingWithReports/Pages/Index.razor#L32).
-The URI contains the Data Grid options.
-That is why the created report contains only data that is visible in the grid after sorting and filtering operations.
+Each export button contains an [URI to this project](./CS/DxDataGridExportingWithReports/Pages/Index.razor#L32), and the URI contains the Data Grid options.
+The created report contains only data that is visible in the grid after sort and filter operations.
 The **ExportMiddleware** processes the request with the URI.

-Use the [ReportHelper.CreateReport](./CS/DxDataGridExportingWithReports/Helpers/ReportHelper.cs#L9) method together with the [ExportToPdf(String)](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ExportToPdf(System.String-DevExpress.XtraPrinting.PdfExportOptions))/[ExportToXlsx(Stream)](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ExportToXls(System.IO.Stream-DevExpress.XtraPrinting.XlsExportOptions))/[ExportToDocx(Stream)](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ExportToDocx(System.IO.Stream-DevExpress.XtraPrinting.DocxExportOptions)) methods to create a report that is exported to the file of the corresponding type.
+Use the [ReportHelper.CreateReport](./CS/DxDataGridExportingWithReports/Helpers/ReportHelper.cs#L9) method with the [ExportToPdf(String)](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ExportToPdf(System.String-DevExpress.XtraPrinting.PdfExportOptions))/[ExportToXlsx(Stream)](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ExportToXls(System.IO.Stream-DevExpress.XtraPrinting.XlsExportOptions))/[ExportToDocx(Stream)](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XtraReport.ExportToDocx(System.IO.Stream-DevExpress.XtraPrinting.DocxExportOptions)) methods to create a report that is exported to the file of the corresponding type.

 <!-- default file list -->